Fundraising is both an art and a science, and nonprofits nowadays have to stay on their toes when it comes to fundraising strategies and tools.

 2.2.
 Track the Fundraising Goals

-Fundraising thermometers track donations that come in from various giving avenues (e.g. online, email, text-to-give) and self-update to help your nonprofit track your fundraising goals.
-This makes fundraising thermometers an internal tool as well, in addition to it being used externally to encourage giving.
+Fundraising thermometers track donations that come in from various giving avenues (e.g. online, email, text-to-give) and self-update to help your nonprofit track its fundraising goals.
+This makes digital fundraising thermometers an internal tool as well, in addition to it being used externally to encourage giving.

 2.3.
 Encourage Supporters to Give